14 New Year's Resolutions That Are Bad Ideas

 RECYCLING OLD RESOLUTIONS

 Perhaps you have a list of unchecked goals from last year.
 Be cautious about recycling those for this year.
 Personal growth expert Betsy Sobiech encourages people to ask themselves if it's really going to happen or if you're setting yourself up for failure again.
 This is even more significant if the goal has made the list for several years in a row.
 Sobiech says you might want to consider giving yourself a break and focusing on something else instead.
 "If you really want this to be the year, make sure you have done the internal work on your motivation and mindset to truly go for it," she says.
-"Also, put in place the outside support you need to get started right away."

 It's hard to make the "nice" list all the time.
 Allow yourself to be "naughty" every so often.
 Deprivation could set you up for a binge later.
 Fitness expert Ashley Yandle suggests following an 80/20 rule when it comes to eating healthy.
 Eat clean 80 percent of the time and permit yourself to have two or three cheat meals a week.
 Allow yourself to have that glass of wine or cheeseburger here and there, and then get right back on your diet-friendly meal plan.
 "You need your healthy lifestyle to work with your life," says Yandle.
 "It doesn't matter how amazing a meal plan and workout regime may be -- if you can't stick with it -- it doesn't do you any good."